energinet-open-incubator/innersource-collaboration/guides/issue_trackers.md

 For more information about Github Projects, take a look at the Projects Guide.
 GitHub also offers a (slightly longer) overview [here](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects)

-Issues can consist of several different attributes, including at least a title, issue number, creation date, and author:
+Issues can consist of several different attributes, including at least a title, issue number, creation date, and author.
+### Mentioning, notifying people and tasks and cross-referencing
+Each issue, pull request (request for changes to the file share) has a number visible above.
+You can cross-reference all content everywhere by just putting # and the issue number in your text.
+If you do, the referenced element will get a link to the referencing element.
+As example: #90 references the pull request that initially created this document.
+The same works for people.
+You can reference them using @ and their username. @lenucksi or @lauranolling for example.

 ![issues tab](issues-biggerindividualview.png)